Group Deal Tools is a supposedly new way to make money from home from an overly simplistic method that is not explained enough on their site.

 I’ve made enough mistakes in the past buying into scam work at home programs like these to know better and now I want to relay that lesson to you guys so you don’t make the same mistakes!

 At this point, I could keep explaining more questionable things about this whole program, but I really feel like this is enough…

 1 out of 10 stars.
 I have 0 belief in this program but I still gave it 1 star for the benefit of the doubt.
 Being that I didn’t buy it, I can’t give you a 100% assurance that it’s a scam or not, but I can share my years of experience with programs like these and their look alike sales pages I’ve gone through and learned from and how most if not all of them don’t back up their claims.

 My final thoughts:

-A legitimate work at home program has to have the following qualifications to be legitimate:
+A legitimate work at home program (like Wealthy Affiliate) has to have the following qualifications to be legitimate:

-3. There need to be legitimate, direct success stories, not some fake ones or those you may or may not be real…
+3) There need to be legitimate, direct success stories (like from the Wealthy Affiliate program I recommend), not some fake ones or those you may or may not be real…

 In my opinion on just about single qualification I just named, Group Deal Tools does not meet those expectations.

 However, my #1 recommendation does meet all these expectations: